marade/GUTSS/README.md

 …

 # we assume you downloaded the compressed Jellyfish
-# source to the Downloads folder in your home directory
+# source to the Downloads folder in your home directory.
+# this is an install from source for Jellyfish...

-# decompress Jellyfish
+# decompress Jellyfish source
 user@host:~$ cd ~/Downloads
 user@host:~/Downloads$ tar -xzvf jellyfish-2.2.4.tar.gz
 …